Skip to main contentSkip to article

 The elementary network includes Sunshine Hills Elementary, Devon Gardens Elementary, Pinewood Elementary, Cougar Canyon Elementary, Heath Elementary, Hellings Elementary, and others, with catchment depending on the specific address.
 Verify the live SD 37 catchment map for the specific address before paying a school-catchment premium — SD 37 reviews catchment boundaries periodically and the boundary that applied two years ago may not be the current boundary.

-The Sungod Recreation Centre at 7815 112 Street and the North Delta Recreation Centre at 11415 84 Avenue are the public-amenity anchors that sit alongside the school network — both run programs that overlap with the family-buyer demographic, and both are inside the practitioner walkable radius for meaningful shares of Annieville, Delta Manor, and Sunshine Hills addresses.
+The Sungod Recreation Centre at 7815 112 Street and the North Delta Recreation Centre at 11415 84 Avenue are the public-amenity anchors that sit alongside the school network — both run programs that overlap with the family-buyer demographic, and both are within walking distance of meaningful shares of Annieville, Delta Manor, and Sunshine Hills addresses.

 The Scott Road catchment line, in 2 sentences